-The Grip SaaS Security Control Plane (SSCP) is the industry's leading SIRM platform and has become essential for hospitals and healthcare systems as they expand their SaaS usage.
+As SaaS and Al adoption and reliance grow, the risks created must be addressed.
+The Grip SaaS Security Control Plane (SSCP) is the industry's leading SIRM platform and has become essential for insurance organizations as they expand their SaaS usage.
 Grip SSCP provides actionable insights beyond what Cloud Access Security Brokers (CASB) and SaaS Security Posture Management (SSPM) can offer by supplying broader coverage, encompassing all SaaS applications, including those procured by individual users and used on unmanaged devices.
 Additionally, Grip SSCP is adaptable, including versatile integrations for diverse platforms and assessing risk based on the impact on the enterprise, which is critical for maintaining the security and integrity of sensitive healthcare data and patient privacy.